microsoftman/azure-gaming-docs/azure-gaming-pr/game-dev-virtual-machine/build-cloud-workstation.md

 1. Using the Azure Marketplace/Portal UI as per the [tutorial on creating a Game Development Virtual Machine with Unreal Engine,](/gaming/azure/game-dev-virtual-machine/create-game-development-vm-for-unreal) or
 1. Leverage ARM and CLI to deploy from the [Azure Quickstart Templates library](/gaming/azure/game-dev-virtual-machine/create-game-development-vm-arm-template).

-**Note:** When deploying via Azure Portal, you must check the box **VM will be used with sysprep to create a custom image** in the Advanced tab, as shown below.
+**Note:** When deploying via the Azure Portal, you must check the box **VM will be used with sysprep to create a custom image** in the Advanced tab, as shown below.
 Otherwise, the following steps will fail.

 :::image type="content" source="./media/build-cloud-workstation/sysprep-setting.png" alt-text="Screenshot showing how to enable the VM to be used with sysprep":::